Chip timing

 Transponder timing (also called chip timing or RFID timing) is a technique for measuring performance in sport events.
 A transponder working on a radio-frequency identification (RFID) basis is attached to the athlete and emits a unique code that is detected by radio receivers located at the strategic points in an event.

 Prior to the use of this technology, races were either timed by hand (with operators pressing a stopwatch) or using video camera systems.

 Transponder systems

-Generally, there are two types of transponder timing systems; active and passive.
+Generally, there are three types of transponder timing systems: active, semi-passive, and passive.
 An active transponder consists of a battery-powered transceiver, connected to the athlete, that emits its unique code when it is interrogated.
+The transponder is active in that it has power on the return link.
+This is similar to how a cell phone operates.

+A semi-passive system pre-energizes the integrated circuit within the transponder and powers the microprocessor with the return link as backscatter.
+This method allows for longer battery life than a true Active transponder.

 A passive transponder does not contain a power source inside the transponder.
-Instead, the transponder captures electromagnetic energy produced by a nearby exciter and utilizes that energy to emit a unique code.
+Instead, the transponder captures electromagnetic energy produced by a nearby exciter and utilizes that energy to emit a unique code using backscatter technology.

-In both systems, an antenna is placed at the start, finish, and in some cases, intermediate time points and is connected to a decoder.
+In all three systems, an antenna is placed at the start, finish, and in some cases, intermediate time points, and is connected to a decoder.
 This decoder identifies the unique transponder code and calculates the exact time when the transponder passes a timing point.
-Some implementations of timing systems require the use of a mat on the ground at the timing points while other systems implement the timing points with vertically oriented portals.
+Some implementations of timing systems require the use of a mat on the ground at the timing points while other systems implement the timing points with vertically oriented side antenna portals.